 What happens if I ignore varicose eczema?

 Varicose eczema should be taken seriously.
-It is a warning sign that the skin is being damaged by inflammation and if neglected and not treated, varicose eczema will progress to a leg ulcer.
+It is a warning sign that the skin is being damaged by inflammation and if neglected and not treated, varicose eczema may progress to a leg ulcer.
 Once an area of eczema has ulcerated, it may be difficult treat and heal.
 Avoiding deterioration to a leg ulcer is therefore very important.

 Can I get varicose eczema on my arms?

 - A duplex ultrasound scan is essential in all cases of varicose eczema.
 It will detect the exact vein abnormality and the results of the scan will form the basis of the plan for curative treatment.